-With so many contradicting and strong opinions on about what women can and cannot eat while pregnant, we decided to reach out to a nutritionist to sort fact from fiction.
-Since we wanted to gather some science-backed information to help pregnant women make their own informed decides rather than creating a rigid list of dos and don'ts, we turned to Kimberly Ann Johnson, a nutritionist and author of The Fourth Trimester, for a fresh take.
+With so many contradicting and strong opinions on what women can and cannot eat while pregnant, we decided to reach out to a nutritionist to sort fact from fiction.
+Since we wanted to gather some science-backed information to help pregnant women make their own informed decisions rather than creating a rigid list of dos and don'ts, we turned to Kimberly Ann Johnson, a nutritionist, and author of The Fourth Trimester, for a fresh take.

 "Rather than tell people what to eat and what not to eat, I really prefer an embodied approach where women listen to their bodies and their cravings and desires.
 For instance, I was a vegetarian for 20 years when I became pregnant.
 During pregnancy, I craved meat—I salivated when I walked by rotisserie chickens, and all I could think of was hamburgers, so I followed that and ate the meat my body craved," she told MyDomaine.